Transferring knowledge and fostering talent

 - Industrial engineering

 In addition, we also operate special trainee programs for graduates and our post-apprenticeship courses Fit4Commissioning and Fit4Service.
 These specifically build on the basics learned during training and allow people to specialize in what could be the first step towards an expert career.

-With our special Fit4KHS onboarding program we ensure that new employees have the best possible start at our company and are given the chance to familiarize themselves with our procedures and their new colleagues early on.
+With our special Fit4KHS onboarding program we ensure that new employees have the best possible start at our company and are given the chance to familiarize themselves with our structures, procedures and team members early on.
 This also includes instruction in an area that is extremely important to us: occupational health and safety.

-As an employer we want to keep and continue to foster people who have started out with us – whether as a trainee or executive manager – and have settled in well and made a good contribution to the company.
-This results in a clear win/win situation: the employee continues to develop and amass knowledge in his or her specialist area that can be directly applied.
-We as a company counter the lack of specialist workers by recruiting new expert personnel ourselves – and earn their loyalty because their qualifications are precisely tailored to their job and they can become involved in the company.
+We want to keep and continue to foster people who have started out with us as a trainee or executive manager and have settled in well and made a good contribution to the company.
+This results in a clear win/win situation: employees continue to develop and amass knowledge in specialist areas that can be directly applied.
+We as a company counter the lack of specialist workers by recruiting new expert personnel ourselves and earning their loyalty as their qualifications are precisely tailored to their job and they can become involved in the company.

 Effecting the digital transformation

-Digitalization is changing the working world of tomorrow.
-We have to adapt to this today and in the future continue to steadily build up new areas of expertise in a life-long learning process.
+Digitalization is changing the way we work – and will impact the working world of tomorrow in particular.
+We have to adapt to this now and continue to steadily build up new areas of expertise in the future in a life-long learning process.
 It is important to adjust this to the needs of our employees and make access to this expertise as simple as possible.
-This is why we are developing new concepts and assisting learning processes, also using software, in a dedicated group learning management system.
+This is why we are developing new concepts throughout the Group and assisting learning processes, also using software, in a dedicated Group learning management system.